RWKV/rwkv.cpp/docs/hipBLAS_on_Windows.md

 Skip this step if you already have Build Tools installed.

-[validation tools](https://rocm.docs.amd.com/en/latest/reference/ validation_tools.html) not support on Windows.
-So you confirm the Version of `ROCM` by yourself.
+The [validation tools](https://rocm.docs.amd.com/en/latest/reference/validation_tools.html) not support on Windows.
+So you should confirm the Version of `ROCM` by yourself.

 Fortunately `AMD` provides complete help documentation, you can use the help documentation to install [ROCM](https://rocm.docs.amd.com/en/latest/deploy/windows/quick_start.html)

-**If you encounter an error, if it is [AMD ROCm Windows Installation Error 215](https://github.com/RadeonOpenCompute/ROCm/issues/2363), don't worry about this error.
+>**If you encounter an error, if it is [AMD ROCm Windows Installation Error 215](https://github.com/RadeonOpenCompute/ROCm/issues/2363), don't worry about this error.
 ROCM has been installed correctly, but the vs studio plugin installation failed, we can ignore it.**

 Then we must set `ROCM` as environment variables before running cmake.

-Usually if you install according to the official tutorial and do not modify the ROCM path, then there is a high probability that it is here
+Usually if you install according to the official tutorial and do not modify the ROCM path, then there is a high probability that it is here `C:\Program Files\AMD\ROCm\5.5\bin`

 This is what I use to set the clang:
 ```Commandline